khushijindal/Readers-Writers_Problem/README.md

   S->value--;
   if(S->value < 0)
   {
-  S->Q->push(process_id);
-  block();
+     S->Q->push(id);
      //This function will block the proccess until it's woken up.
      //The process will remain in the waiting queue
      //till it is waken up by the wakeup() system calls
      //This is a type of non-busy waiting
   }
 }

-//Analogous of wakeup() system call void wakeup(ProcessBlock* p) {
+//Analogous of wakeup() system call void wakeup(Process* p) {
     p->state = true;
 }
 //  In reality, a system call is used instead of this function